What is the demand for tourism services in developing countries?

 - Compose basic round trip packages that include the most interesting cultural and natural highlights of your destination.
 Offer optional add-ons (“building blocks”) for European travellers to compose their own package.

 - Invest in continuous promotion activities in your European target market(s) to increase awareness of your country and tourism product.
 For example via trade events, road shows, familiarisation trips for press and tour operators and online advertising.

 Individual European countries have different preferences

-Influenced by, for example, language and air connectivity, individual European markets prefer different destinations.
-For example, Thailand, Egypt and China are among the favourite destinations for German, Austrian, Swiss, Dutch, British and Scandinavian travellers, while Africa is especially popular among the French, Eastern European travellers (e.g. Ukraine) and the Spanish prefer Latin America and Morocco.
-The leading destination in a developing country, Turkey, is popular across Europe.
+Influenced by for example language and air connectivity, individual European markets prefer different destinations.
+For example, Thailand and China are among the favourite destinations for northern and western European travellers.
+While Africa is especially popular among the French, Eastern European travellers like Ukraine and the Spanish prefer Latin America and Morocco.
+Leading developing country destination Turkey is popular across Europe.

 - Use outbound tourism statistics of individual European countries to choose your main target market(s).
 A good source to buy such statistics is the World Tourism Organisation.

-For more qualitative information, see our study of Trends in tourism.
+For more qualitative information, see our study about trends in tourism.

 Please review our market information disclaimer.